$1.40 Billion in Sales Expected for Warner Music Group Corp. (NASDAQ:WMG) This Quarter

-Wall Street analysts expect that Warner Music Group Corp.
-(NASDAQ:WMG – Get Rating) will post sales of $1.40 billion for the current quarter, Zacks Investment Research reports.
-Four analysts have made estimates for Warner Music Group’s earnings, with estimates ranging from $1.38 billion to $1.44 billion.
+Brokerages expect that Warner Music Group Corp.
+(NASDAQ:WMG – Get Rating) will report sales of $1.40 billion for the current fiscal quarter, according to Zacks.
+Four analysts have made estimates for Warner Music Group’s earnings, with the lowest sales estimate coming in at $1.38 billion and the highest estimate coming in at $1.44 billion.
 Warner Music Group posted sales of $1.25 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 12%.
-The business is expected to announce its next earnings results on Monday, January 1st.
+The company is scheduled to announce its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Warner Music Group will report full year sales of $5.99 billion for the current financial year, with estimates ranging from $5.86 billion to $6.08 billion.
-For the next financial year, analysts forecast that the company will post sales of $6.62 billion, with estimates ranging from $6.40 billion to $6.77 billion.
-Zacks’ sales averages are an average based on a survey of research firms that follow Warner Music Group.
+According to Zacks, analysts expect that Warner Music Group will report full year sales of $5.99 billion for the current year, with estimates ranging from $5.86 billion to $6.08 billion.
+For the next year, analysts anticipate that the firm will post sales of $6.62 billion, with estimates ranging from $6.40 billion to $6.77 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that cover Warner Music Group.

 Warner Music Group (NASDAQ:WMG – Get Rating) last posted its quarterly earnings results on Tuesday, February 8th.
-The company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.29 by $0.07.
+The company reported $0.36 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.29 by $0.07.
 Warner Music Group had a net margin of 7.04% and a return on equity of 481.86%.
-The business had revenue of $1.61 billion for the quarter, compared to analysts’ expectations of $1.49 billion.
-During the same period in the previous year, the company posted $0.20 EPS.
-Warner Music Group’s revenue was up 20.9% on a year-over-year basis.
+The company had revenue of $1.61 billion for the quarter, compared to the consensus estimate of $1.49 billion.
+During the same period last year, the firm posted $0.20 EPS.
+The company’s revenue for the quarter was up 20.9% on a year-over-year basis.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, March 1st.
-Stockholders of record on Friday, February 18th were given a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.57%.
-The ex-dividend date was Thursday, February 17th.
-Warner Music Group’s dividend payout ratio is currently 80.00%.

-In related news, Director Lincoln E. Benet sold 20,000 shares of the stock in a transaction dated Monday, February 28th.
-The shares were sold at an average price of $35.64, for a total value of $712,800.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Lincoln E. Benet sold 10,000 shares of the stock in a transaction dated Friday, March 4th.
-The stock was sold at an average price of $33.20, for a total transaction of $332,000.00.
+In related news, Director Lincoln E. Benet sold 20,000 shares of the business’s stock in a transaction on Monday, February 28th.
+The shares were sold at an average price of $35.64, for a total transaction of $712,800.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, major shareholder Ai Entertainment Holdings Llc sold 4,356,680 shares of Warner Music Group stock in a transaction on Thursday, January 6th.
+The stock was sold at an average price of $40.66, for a total transaction of $177,142,608.80.
 The disclosure for this sale can be found here.
-Insiders have sold 4,396,680 shares of company stock valued at $178,545,409 in the last ninety days.
-76.57% of the stock is owned by company insiders.
+Over the last 90 days, insiders have sold 4,396,680 shares of company stock valued at $178,545,409.
+76.57% of the stock is currently owned by corporate insiders.

 Warner Music Group Corp. operates as a music entertainment company in the United States, the United Kingdom, Germany, and internationally.
 The company operates through Recorded Music and Music Publishing segments.
 The Recorded Music segment is involved in the discovery and development of recording artists, as well as related marketing, promotion, distribution, sale, and licensing of music created by such recording artists; markets its music catalog through compilations and reissuances of previously released music and video titles, as well as previously unreleased materials; and conducts its operation primarily through a collection of record labels, such as Warner Records and Atlantic Records, as well as Asylum, Big Beat, Canvasback, East West, Erato, FFRR, Fueled by Ramen, Nonesuch, Parlophone, Reprise, Roadrunner, Sire, Spinnin' Records, Warner Classics, and Warner Music Nashville.